rdelrosario/xamarin-plugins/PushNotification/README.md

 ## Push Notification Plugin for Xamarin

-Simple cross platform plugin to register, unregister and receive push notifications messages on Android and iOS.
+Simple cross platform plugin to handle push notification events such as registering, unregistering and messages arrival on Android and iOS.

 ### Setup
 * Comming soon to NuGet